funcompbio/project-vaccineattitudes/README.md

 [British YouGov global public opinion organisation](https://yougov.co.uk/covid-19) and available [here](https://github.com/YouGov-Data/covid-19-tracker).
-To download all the data (1.2Gb) clone the GitHub repo with the data.
+To download all the data (1.2Gb) clone the GitHub repo in the previous link.
 The subdirectory `data` contains a CSV file per country either as a `.csv` file or compressed in a `.zip` file.
-For each country that you want to analyze, you should get first a summary value of the attitudes to COVID-19 vaccines by analyzing the column `vac_1`, which contains the result of a survey on the question "If a COVID-19 vaccine were made available to me this week, I would definitely get it" for which respondents were asked to react to this statement on a 1 to 5 scale, ranging from "Strongly agree (1)" to "Strongly disagree (5)".
+For each country that you want to analyze, you should get first a summary value of the attitudes to COVID-19 vaccines by analyzing the column `vac_1`, which contains the result of a survey on the question _"If a COVID-19 vaccine were made available to me this week, I would definitely get it"_ for which respondents were asked to react to this statement on a 1 to 5 scale, ranging from _"Strongly agree (1)"_ to _"Strongly disagree (5)"_.
 Information on all other variables is available in the Excel file `codebook.xlsx`, which also forms part of that GitHub repo.
 You may use other variables as well to address the question of this project.